Stockton, New Jersey

 Stockton is a borough in Hunterdon County, in the U.S. state of New Jersey.
 The borough sits on the Delaware River at the western end of Amwell Valley.
 As of the 2020 United States census, the borough's population was 495, a decrease of 43 (−8.0%) from the 2010 census count of 538, which in turn reflected a decline of 22 (−3.9%) from the 560 counted in the 2000 census.

 Stockton was incorporated as a borough by an act of the New Jersey Legislature on April 14, 1898, from portions of Delaware Township.

 History

 Stockton is located along the Delaware River north of Lambertville.
 The community was first known as Reading Ferry and later as Howell's Ferry.
 The name was changed to Centre Bridge Station to match the name of the post office and hamlet on the Pennsylvania side of the river.
 The name became Stockton with the creation of a railroad station and a local post office in 1851.
 The community was named in honor of U.S. Senator Robert Field Stockton, who was instrumental in the creation of the Delaware and Raritan Canal.
 Stockton soon began to develop as an industrious town with mills and quarries sprouting in the area.
-In 1852 the Belvidere Delaware Railroad reached town and accelerated its prosperity.
+In 1852, the Belvidere Delaware Railroad reached Stocktomand accelerated its prosperity.
 The borough was incorporated in 1898, having been separated from Delaware Township.